Budget toll from virus hits both Democratic, GOP-led states

 Just this past week, five GOP governors made a joint statement calling for Congress to pass a relief package to help their states deal with the fallout from the fast-spreading pandemic.

-"The people in our states continue to pay a high price for Congress’ inaction,” said the statement from the Republican governors of Arkansas, Maine, Maryland, Massachusetts and New Hampshire said.
+"The people in our states continue to pay a high price for Congress’ inaction,” said the statement from the Republican governors of Arkansas, Maryland, Massachusetts, New Hampshire and Vermont said.
 “There is no more room for partisan positioning and political gamesmanship.”

 Alaska, Florida and Texas are among other Republican-led states where tax revenue has taken a hit.